sebastianbrzustowicz/Robot-tasker-API/README.md

 }
 ```

+Data interpretation depends on vehicle used and its needs.

+Example encoding:
 mode: 1 - Mild, 2 - Normal, 3 - Sport.
 vtol: 0 - no action, 1 - take off, 2 - landing.